shilpita-nag/spring-boot-skeletal-app/README.md

 Create a REST Controller that returns message for the root path /.
 Use @RestContoller to annotate a Class as REST
 Use @RequestMapping to define the root path

+### Step 5:
+Added Unit Test.
+Define class as Unit Test class by using annotation @SpringBootTest